grosser/parallel_tests/Readme.md

         --unknown-runtime [FLOAT]    Use given number as unknown runtime (otherwise use average time) --verbose                    Print more output
-        --quiet                      Do not print anything, apart from test output -v, --version                    Show Version
+        --quiet                      Do not print anything, apart from test output --report-executed-command    Displays the command that will be executed by each process, even if --verbose is not set, or --quiet is set
+        --no-report-executed-command If --verbose is set, does not display the command that will be executed by each process --report-rerun-command       When there are failures, displays the command executed by each process that failed, even if --verbose is not set, or --quiet is set
+        --no-report-rerun-command    If --verbose is set, does not display the command executed by each process that failed -v, --version                    Show Version
     -h, --help                       Show this.